Angi-Reynoso/Datos_Masivos/Exams/Exam_1b/Exam_1b.md

 // Another option: limit number of rows to print df.limit(5).show()
 ~~~~
-> `.head()` is used to display the first N elements of the DataFrame.
+> `head()` is used to display the first N elements of the DataFrame.
 _To print the rows separately you can use a for, where the counter (row) is equal to only the
-first N elements (.head), and prints them one by one._
+first N elements (head), and prints them one by one._
-There is also `.limit()`, which allows us to delimit up to how many rows we want to print,
+There is also `limit()`, which allows us to delimit up to how many rows we want to print,
 following the order of the data in the DataFrame.
-`.show()` is used to display the results or print the DataFrame.
+`show()` is used to display the results or print the DataFrame.
 Also within the parentheses
 you can specify the number of elements to display.

 6. Use describe () to learn about the DataFrame.
 ~~~~
 df.describe().show()
 ~~~~
-> `.describe()` is used to print a statistical summary of the DataFrame.
+> `describe()` is used to print a statistical summary of the DataFrame.

 7. Create a new dataframe with a new column called "HV Ratio" which is the ratio between the price of the
 "High" column versus the "Volume" column of shares traded for one day.